 A kite trip to Ukraine / Украина

-The word that gives name to this entry is a Cyrillic term: Ukraine : A kite trip to Ukraine was something that caught my attention at the time, and I mean back in 2006 when I was still living in Brazil, then, a little after I moved back to Spain, now the Ukraine subject is much much more complicated.
+The word that gives name to this entry is a Cyrillic term: Ukraine : A kite trip to Ukraine was something that caught my attention at the time, and I mean back in 2006 when I was still living in Brazil, then, a little after I moved back to Spain, then the Ukraine subject started to become much much less complicated.

 Now that this country has been on all the news for a few years, in fact since the events of 2014, something that has been wise and cunningly by the anglo-saxon media to his own interest.

-Now we hear almost daily from Ukraine due to its political problems, now is when people realize that it exists, I had already realized it a long time ago, and today, rescuing from oblivion an old post that I uploaded to a couple of kitesurfing forums back in 2007, I am going to tell you this story, by way also as a tribute -my personal trubute- to what I lived there and also about of its people.
+Today we hear almost daily from Ukraine due to the war, now is when people realize that it exists, I had already realized it a long time ago, and today, rescuing from oblivion an old post that I uploaded to my kitesurfing school webpage and also to a couple of kitesurfing forums back in 2007, I am going to tell you this story, by way also as a tribute -my personal tribute- to what I lived there and also about of its people.

 Keep in mind when you read this, that time has passed, kitesurfing speaking, and at that time I did not live yet in Mallorca but in Gran Canaria, hence the comments about it from time to time.

 As this travel diary is not short, I think it would be best to upload it in three parts.
 I hope it doesn’t bore you and that it inspires those who read it about the magical possibility of discovering new places, especially if you carring around a kite and a board with you on your trips.
 So, there it goes!